NuGet/Home/proposed/2020/Transitive-Dependencies.md

 #### Detailed design

-**Collapsible, vertical list group:** Direct and transitive packages will be grouped under collapsible list group
+**Collapsible, vertical list group:** Direct and transitive packages will be grouped under collapsible list group (both expanded by default).

 * **Labels:** List groups will be labeled “Top-level packages” and “Transitive packages” respectively
 * **Count:** List groups will display the number of packages in the group